mvolkmann/blog/src/swift/Localization.md

   (defaults to the project directory).
 - Enter a name for the new directory
   (defaults to "{project-name} Localizations").
+- Uncheck any languages whose translations should not be exported.
 - Click the "Export" button.

 The new directory will contain one localization catalog (`.xcloc` directory)